Hawaii Workers’ Compensation Insurance

 • Death benefits

-Who is exempt from Workers’ Compensation insurance in Hawaii?
+How much is Workers’ Compensation in Hawaii?

 There are certain types of employment which are excluded from the workers’ compensation coverage requirement in Hawaii, including:

-• Voluntary or unpaid workers for a religious, charitable, education or nonprofit organization
+• Voluntary or unpaid workers for a religious, charitable, education or nonprofit organization.

-• Students working for a school, university or college club in return for room, board or tuition
+• Students working for a school, university or college club in return for room, board or tuition.

-• Ministers, priests and rabbis
+• Ministers, priests and rabbis.

-• Domestic workers earning less than $225 per quarter
+• Domestic workers earning less than $225 per quarter.

-• Domestic workers of public welfare recipients
+• Domestic workers of public welfare recipients.

 Although employers are not required to have workers’ comp insurance for these excluded employees, they may still decide to obtain coverage to protect their business from potential financial risks.